Cast: Cat Evans, Bill Gordon, Joan Nahid, Laura Nelson, Manuela Rentea, Keith Surney, Gus Thomas, Kevin Webb, and Robert Wilson.

 Angela Allyn, Chicago Stage and Screen

-Set Designer: J. Michael Griggs / Lighting Design: Richard Norwood / Costume Design: Rachel Sypniewski / Original Music and Sound Design: Przemysław Bosak / Make-Up Design: Syd Genco / Graphic Design: Michal Janicki / Dramaturg: Milan Pribisic / Stage Manager: Tyler Hughes / Assistant Director: Micah Mabey / Swings: Emily Nichelson and Joseph Jenkins
+Set Design: J. Michael Griggs / Lighting Design: Richard Norwood / Costume Design: Rachel Sypniewski / Original Music and Sound Design: Przemysław Bosak / Make-Up Design: Syd Genco / Graphic Design: Michal Janicki / Dramaturg: Milan Pribisic / Stage Manager: Tyler Hughes / Assistant Director: Micah Mabey / Swings: Emily Nichelson and Joseph Jenkins